+Kristina M. Graber, MA, LMFT............kristina.graber@indwes.edu Kristina Graber earned her MA in Marriage and Family Counseling Therapy from Indiana Wesleyan University and is a Licensed Marriage and Family Therapist in the state of Indiana.
+Kristina holds membership in AAMFT and is an AAMFT Approved Supervisor.
+She has worked in a variety of settings including non-profit church counseling center, FQHC outpatient clinic, mental health evaluations in the hospital setting (ER, ICU, and PCU), and private practice.
 Kristina owns a group counseling practice in Greenfield, Indiana and works with a variety of client populations with specialty areas in treating couples recovering from infidelity and working with families in improving relationship dynamics within the family system, and trauma recovery.
 Kristina has received EMDR Basic training through an EMDRIA approved course and is pursing EMDR certification for treatment of trauma.
 She is currently serving as Elections Committee Chair and on the membership committee for IAMFT and is active with the local Systems of Care Team for Hancock County, Indiana.